oscarplatoon/Sudoku/README.md

 * a *board* is made up of a 3x3 group of squares
 * a *row* spans nine squares in a straight line left-to-right across the board
 * a *column* spans nine squares in a straight line top-to-bottom across the board
-* at puzzle-start, one or more spots are blank
+* at the start of a Sudoku game, one or more spots are blank

 A valid solution is made up of:

 * each square has each number 1-9
 * each *row* has each number 1-9
 * each *column* has each number 1-9
+* each square, column, and row must have the numbers 1-9 in them and cannot have duplicates

 ## Pseudocode

-It is highly suggested that you try to model this problem space out before jumping into the code.
+It is highly suggested that you try to solve this problem and model it out before jumping into the code.
 You can do this by asking yourself how you would solve this as a human.
 Take note of how you solve this problem:

+* What strategies are you adopting and why?
-Where are you choosing to start?
+* Where/how are you choosing to start?
-How can you be sure that the number you put in a cell is the right number?
+* How can you be sure that the number you put in a cell is the right number?
-Is there any strategy you're avoiding because it requires you to remember too much?
+* Is there any strategy you're avoiding because it requires you to remember too much?

-How would those approaches translate to code?
-Are there some core methods that will need to be implemented?
+* How would those approaches translate to code?
+* Are there some core methods that will need to be implemented?

+It's important to see that sometimes the strategies that work for us (humans) would be really hard to implement on a computer, and vice versa: strategies we avoid because we'd have to write too much, use too many sheets of paper, or remember too much are a cakewalk for a computer.

 ## Starting Off

-Your program will need to take in a string like this, "619030040270061008000047621486302079000014580031009060005720806320106057160400030
+Your program will need to take in a string like this, `"619030040270061008000047621486302079000014580031009060005720806320106057160400030"`.
+Note that blank spaces are written as `0`'s.
-"
 ```ruby
 game = Rudoku.new("619030040270061008000047621486302079000014580031009060005720806320106057160400030")
 game.solve!